2011

 Koblents, Eugenia; Miguez, Joaquin

-title = {A Population Monte Carlo Method for Bayesian Inference and its Application to Stochastic Kinetic Models},
+title = {A Population Monte Carlo Scheme for Computational Inference in High Dimensional Spaces},

 author = {Eugenia Koblents and Joaquin Miguez},